-(iv) Product licensing revenue
+(b) Product licensing income

 Product licensing revenue are revenue recorded in relation to Azeus Software Licenses.
 It pertains to subscription fees charged and is recognised over time over the duration of the contract beginning on the commencement date of each contract, when service is made available to customers.